Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Main Results: Explicit Mixing Time Bounds

-An attractive property of the convergence rate $K_{\mathrm{SGS}}$ is that it is dimension-free, i.e. it only depends on $b$, $\rho^2$ and the strong convexity parameter $m_i$, and neither requires differentiability nor smoothness of the potential functions $(U_{i};i \in [b])$.
-This is of interest since Corollary \ref{coro:convergence_rates_SGS} can be applied to many problems where non-differentiable potential functions are considered; see e.g., \cite{Li2010_elasticnet,Xu2015_grouplasso,Gu_2014}.
+An attractive property of the convergence rate $K_{\mathrm{SGS}}$ is that it is dimension-free: it only depends on $b$, $\rho^2$ and the strong convexity parameter $m_i$, and neither requires differentiability nor smoothness of the potential functions $\{U_{i}\}_{i \in [b]}$.
+This is of interest since Corollary \ref{coro:convergence_rates_SGS} can be applied to many problems where non-differentiable potential functions are considered; see \cite{Li2010_elasticnet,Gu_2014,Xu2015_grouplasso}.

-\subsubsection{Illustrations on the toy Gaussian example}
+\subsubsection{Illustrations on the Toy Gaussian Example}

 Before proving our mixing time bounds for the SGS, we perform a simple sanity check on the toy Gaussian example considered in Section \ref{subsec:toy_Gaussian_model} in order to assess the tightness of the convergence bounds stated in Corollary \ref{coro:convergence_rates_SGS}.
 In this case, the $\theta$-chain follows a Gaussian auto-regressive process of order 1.
-We can thus compute analytically the Markov transition kernel $\nu P_{\mathrm{SGS}}^t$ and the total variation and 1-Wasserstein distances between this kernel and the invariant distribution $\pi_{\rho}$; see Appendix \ref{appendix:toy_Gaussian_example_2} for details.
+We can thus compute analytically the Markov transition kernel $\nu P_{\mathrm{SGS}}^t$ and the total variation and 1-Wasserstein distances between this kernel and the invariant distribution $\pi_{\rho}$; see \ref{appendix:toy_Gaussian_example_2} for details.
 For this toy Gaussian example, the convergence rate of SGS is governed by

 Figure \ref{fig:toy_gaussian_2} illustrates our convergence bounds for each splitting strategy and associated statistical distance.
 For the total variation case, the slope in log-scale associated to our bound, which equals $\log(1 - K_{\mathrm{SGS}})$, appears to be sharp since it matches the slope associated to the observed convergence rate.
 Regarding the Wasserstein scenario, the slope associated to our bound is roughly equal to twice the real slope in log-scale, and hence is a bit conservative.